Kate Lutkins: AFLW career

-In AFLW Season 6, Kate tore her acl early in the round 1 match against Adelaide Crows.
+In 2022 season 6, Lutkins tore her anterior cruciate ligament early in the round 1 match against Adelaide Crows.
 This ruled her out for the remainder of the season.
+Ahead of schedule, she returned in round 5 of 2022 season 7 against Essendon at Burpengary.

-Ahead of schedule, she stunned the football world by returning in round 5 of season 7 of the AFLW against Essendon Bombers at Burpengary.
+She was placed on the inactive list in 2023 due to pregnancy.
+She played two further games in 2024 before announcing her retirement at the end of the season.
+She finished her AFLW career having played 52 matches for the Lions.